 You want to work remotely in Korea, but you’re not sure when?
-This season guide will tell you when the weather is gorgeous, when it gets extreme, and how to enjoy your time to the fullest.
+This season guide will tell you the best moments to travel to Korea and how to enjoy your time to the fullest.

 Here's all you need to know!

-The best seasons are autumn and spring.
-They both have temperatures oscillating between 20°C / 68°F and 30°C / 86°F and nature wears its most amazing colors.
+Autumn and Spring both have temperatures oscillating between 10°C (50°F) and 25°C (77°F) and nature wears its most amazing colors.

 Autumn, from mid-September to mid-November, is a crowd favorite with its gold, red and orange gradients.
 All the green trees turn a new leaf around the end of October so that’s one of the ideal moments to enjoy the country.
 You can easily take week-end trips to go to festivals and hike mountains - or stay in Seoul where there'll also be a lot to see.